neurodynamic/react_rails_webpack/README.md

 A set of Rails generators that create all the necessary boilerplate code (with examples) for integrating React, Webpack, and Redux libraries into Rails 4.0+ apps.

+## Key Features

+1. Use any packages from the npm ecosystem
+2. Automatically setup working demo examples so you can jump into React immediately
+3. Development server for React components will live update your changes to any device on your local network (including phones)

 ## Quick Start

 ### Install